 An ‘internet protocol address’ is a number assigned to your computer or device when it goes online, so the network knows where it’s sending data to.
 Most IP addresses are “static” which means it will always have the same IP address, for example your home PC or smart device.
 Mobile devices use “dynamic” IP addresses, since they are by definition mobile.
 The internet will assign an IP address each time it connects to the internet, which will change each time.

 Your ‘internet service provider’ is the company responsible for providing your internet connection.

 To get a home phone connection you need to pay for line rental.
 Many internet providers will also require line rental to set up your broadband package – so line rental is often included in your broadband package.

 A ‘megabit’ (not to be confused with megabyte!) is a unit of measurement for the transfer of digital information, and is used to denote broadband speeds.
-So, for example, if your broadband package has speeds of up to 52 Mb then (theoretically) it is capable of transferring 52 megabits of data per second.
+So, for example, if your broadband package has an average download speed of 36 Mbps then it is capable of transferring 36 megabits of data per second.

-This is the government-approved regulatory and completion authority for telecoms, broadband, television and phones in the UK.
+Ofcom is the communications regulator in the UK.
+It is the government-approved regulatory and competition authority for telecoms, broadband, television and phones in the UK.
 It has a statutory duty to represent the interests of citizens and consumers.

 This term covers watching TV, movies and video clips, and listening to music over the internet.
 Streaming means you view the media without saving the files to your computer.

 During peak internet usage hours, the broadband network can get very congested and speeds can drop.
 To combat this many providers use traffic management.
-This means that essentially the provider is slowing the service of certain users at peak times to ensure everyone can get online.
+This means that essentially the provider is slowing the service of certain users at peak times to ensure everyone can get a reasonable performance.

-This measures how fast data is transferred from your device.
-This affects how long it takes to upload pictures to social media, send emails, or have clear skype calls.
+This measures how fast data is transferred from your device to the internet.
+This affects how long it takes to upload pictures to social media, send emails, or have clear Skype calls.
 Not to be confused with download speed, which measures how fast data is transferred to your device.